SlemJosh/tech-blog/README.md

 On a local machine you will just need to run an npm start.
 On heroku, it is running as is.

+Check out the deployed [heroku page](https://slem-tech-blog-91d81cf34c26.herokuapp.com/) to check out and test the blog for yourself!

 ## ![Tech Blog Screenshot](/public/images/sample.png)

 ## ![Tech Blog Screenshot](/public/images/sample2.png)